Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Introduction

-To complement these permissibility restrictions, we use a prior that controls the complexity of models.
-In our running example, we have a low dimensional Hasse diagram in a context with well-known biological mechanisms, so we can speculate with high confidence about the impacts of moving from one level of each feature to another.
-The Hasse diagram allows us to explore complex interactions between factors, however, making it extremely difficult to supply a prior over the covariance between all of these marginal effects.
+The Hasse diagram allows us to explore complex interactions between factors, making it extremely difficult to supply a prior over the covariance between all of the marginal effects.
 What's more, they are rarely independent.
 As discussed previously, for example, the effect of taking more Ibuprofen with a low level of Amoxicillin is not independent of taking more Ibuprofen at a higher level of Amoxicillin.
-This situation, of course, becomes much more complicated as we add more features to consider.
-To address this, our prior is the $\ell_0$ prior, which does not impose any structure on the relationship between the variable effects.
+To address this, we use a prior that controls the \emph{number} of unique $\beta_k$'s.
+Our prior is the $\ell_0$ prior, which does not impose any structure on the relationship between the variable effects.
 We show this prior is minimax optimal.
+Among priors with the same number of distinct ($\beta_k$)'s, it is least vulnerable, in worst-case posterior total variation distance, to misspecifying the unknown dependence structure among effects.

-When combined, our prior and restrictions on the space of partitions, both motivated scientifically, substantially improve computational efficiency, making it possible to show that the RPS is bounded in size polynomially (in the number of features and levels), and enumerate the entire RPS in realistic data examples.
-Combining permissibility conditions and the $\ell_0$ prior allows us to accommodate an arbitrary dependence structure among covariates, which contrasts with related work. ~\citet{rovckova2018particle} use a spike-and-slab prior which assume independence \emph{a priori} (though they show promising results in simulations with some dependence patters), while~\citet{balocchi2023crime} require a known spatial dependence structure. ~\citet{banerjee2021selecting}, who, along with selecting a single model rather than an ensemble, use the more conventional $\ell_1$ regression setup.~\citet{banerjee2021selecting} use the ``puffer'' preconditioning step~\cite{jia2015preconditioning}, but this does not eliminate the assumption of independence among all incremental changes in the variables after preconditioning.
-This assumption is at odds with most scientific settings and leads to a substantial reduction in performance, as we empirically demonstrate in Appendix~\ref{appendix:additional-sims}.
+Together, our prior and permissibility restrictions, both motivated scientifically, substantially improve computational efficiency, making it possible to show that the RPS is bounded in size polynomially (in the number of features and levels), and enumerate the entire RPS in realistic data examples.
+They also allow us to accommodate an arbitrary dependence structure among covariates, which contrasts with related work that either requires independence (e.g., ~\citet{rovckova2018particle}) or known structure (e.g.,~\citet{balocchi2023crime}).
+For example, \citet{banerjee2021selecting} adopt a LASSO ($\ell_1$) framework that treats marginal effects as independent \emph{a priori}.
+However, in practice, we expect a positive correlation (``more at higher doses'') or a negative correlation (``plateau or decline'') between marginals.
+We show that these theoretical and operational issues with $\ell_1$ matter in finite samples in Section \ref{section:simulations}.